Original Card Games by David Parlett

 Chickening out

-If the count is 11 or more and you daren't play for fear of busting, you may chicken out by picking up the cards so far played and adding them face down to the bottom of your stack.
-You then start a new series yourself by playing two cards from the top of your stack until you either bust, stop, or make 21 again.
+If the count is 11 or more and you daren't play for fear of busting, you may chicken out.
+Do this by picking up the cards so far played and adding them face down to the bottom of your stack.
+You then start a new trick yourself by playing two cards from the top of your stack until you either bust, stop, or make 21 again.

 Making 21

-If you make exactly 21, you immediately sweep all the cards of the count off the table and put them to one side out of play.
-You then start a new count by playing as many cards as you like, until you either bust, stop, or make 21 again.
+If you make exactly 21, you immediately sweep all the cards of the trick off the table and put them to one side out of play (or, if two play, add them to your winnings).
+You then start a new trick by playing as many cards as you like, until you either bust, stop, or make 21 again.

 If you play a card of the same value as the preceding one (e.g. a 7 on a 7 or a Jack on Jack), you may, if you wish, play another card.